 Here, we present a workflow to downscale a metaweb in space, and illustrate it by spatially reconstructing local instances of a probabilistic metaweb of Canadian mammals.
 We do so using a probabilistic approach to both species distributions and interactions in a system without spatially replicated interaction data.
-We then explore how the spatial structure of the downscaled metaweb varies in space and how the uncertainty of interactions can be made spatially explicit.
-We further show that the downscaled metaweb can highlight important biodiversity areas and bring novel ecological insight compared to traditional community measures like species richness.
+We then explore how the spatial structure of the downscaled metaweb varies in space and how the uncertainty in predicted interactions can be made spatially explicit.
+We further show that the downscaled metaweb can highlight important biodiversity areas and bring novel ecological insight compared to traditional community measures like species richness or compositional uniqueness.
+We conclude by listing key considerations for the validation of such predictions.